Getting started with charts in ChartMogul

 Screenshot of the Chart Data table

 ChartMogul creates MRR movements for subscription events (changes) that increase or decrease the subscription’s calculated MRR.
 For most charts, Chart Data provides a breakdown of your metric by MRR movement type.
-ChartMogul lists the total MRR and the number of activities associated with each movement type for each report interval.
+ChartMogul lists the total MRR and the number of customers associated with each movement type for each report interval.
 Learn more about Chart Data.

 Next Steps